UW-Libraries/vanilla-hyrax/README.md

 # Install centos 7 virtualbox image
 `vagrant box add centos/7 https://atlas.hashicorp.com/centos/boxes/7`

+On Windows, you might be given a choice between libvirt or virtualbox.
+Choose *virtualbox*.

 # Check that it has installed
 `vagrant box list`